kurtisnisbet/supervised-machine-learning/README.md

 ## Neural Network Model

-A Multilayer Perceptron (MLP) Neural Network was implemented with two hidden layers of 50 and 30 neurons.
-It utilised the ReLU activation function and early stopping to prevent overfitting.
-Neural Networks were selected for their capability to capture complex, non-linear relationships within the EEG data.
+A Multilayer Perceptron Neural Network was implemented with two hidden layers of 50 and 30 neurons.
+It utilised the Rectivied Linear Unit (ReLU) activation function to capture the non-linear relationships in the data, and and early stopping to prevent overfitting on training data.

 **Key Code:**
 ```python